aeternity/protocol/contracts/sophia.md

   ```
   AENS.resolve(name : string, key : string) : option('a)
   ```
-  Here `name` should be a registered name and `key` one of the attributes associated with this name (for instance `"account_pubkey"`).
+  Here, `name` should be a registered name and `key` one of the attributes associated with this name (for instance `"account_pubkey"`).
 The return type (`'a`) must be resolved at compile time to an atomic type and the value is type checked against this type at run time.